rliou92/umonitor/README.md

 hibernate (udev bug?)
 * I could just use `xrandr` to load the changes, might be a lot easier that way

-# Conclusion
+# About
 This is my personal project.
+My motivation for writing this program comes from using i3 wm on my laptop.
 From writing this program I have learned a great deal about how to interact with the X11 server, trying out OOP in C (even when it is overkill), and hope to continue learning even more in the future.
 I want to work on this project until I deem that it is "complete", fufilling its